 Days when the washing machine breaks down, the kids are fighting, the baby is crying, and company is coming in 15 minutes.
-Sometimes it’s a temporary situation that adds some extra stress to your already full schedule.
+Sometimes it’s a temporary situation that adds to your already full schedule and leaves you stressed out.

 What’s even worse is when it’s more than a day of stress; maybe something extra is going on, so things are really tough.